SwampChicken/Active_Directory_SOC_Detection_Lab/Analytics/alerts.md

 | table IpAddress, TargetUserName, failures, success
 ```

-Correlates series of failed logins with a sudden success from the same IP, strongly suggests a successfull account takeover.
+Correlates series of failed logins with a sudden success from the same IP, strongly suggests a successful account takeover.

 ## Defense Evasion - log wiping